 Over a decade later, I still make my home here with my three children.
 My babies cut their teeth on smoked salmon strips and napped in fish boxes.
 We love to work the subsistence net and bring fish to my sister for custom processing.

 Being a mother and raising my children in a healthy and safe environment is my primary occupation.
 I also try to find time to work on my filmmaking and writing craft.
 Steelbird Productions is my other baby and making a feature film is my dream.
 For now, I enjoy capturing footage throughout the year for different endeavors, including the <NN> Cannery History Project.
-I also work as Executive Director of the Bristol Bay Borough Chamber of Commerce and serve as Board President of Little Angels Childcare Academy.
+I also serve as Board President of Little Angels Childcare Academy.

 I'm not really sure of much anymore, except that every child is precious and deserves to be protected and cared for at any cost.
 With the help of many generous and talented individuals, Bristol Bay Fish Expo has kept our Childcare Academy afloat.
 Our amazing wild salmon not only provide sustenance for our kids, they have provided a safe place for their early childhood development.